 However, several schools have been working to implement technology solutions that allow for more real-time discussion.
 That has been a big motivator for the ABA to begin granting waivers to a small handful of law schools, allowing their J.D. programs to incorporate significantly more online credits than in the past.

-Let's take a look at the three programs that have been granted ABA waivers so far.
+Let's take a look at the four programs that have been granted ABA waivers so far.

 1. Syracuse University

 Syracuse University was the second school to get the coveted ABA waiver, launching its hybrid J.D. program in January 2019.
 It is also currently the top-ranked law school to receive the ABA's blessing for this type of program.

 The first class includes 32 students; 241 people applied.